Xyrem (sodium oxybate)

 How does Xyrem work?

-Doctors do not understand how Xyrem works to treat cataplexy.
+There are complex mechanisms involved in how Xyrem works to treat cataplexy.
 It is believed that it helps with daytime sleepiness by improving the quality of nighttime sleep.2

 What are the possible side effects of Xyrem?